jonathan-odonnell/milestone-project-4/README.md

 - Code for getting saved cards is from [Stripe](https://stripe.com/docs/api/cards/list).
 Code for settin up a paypal transaction is from [PayPal](https://developer.paypal.com/docs/checkout/reference/server-integration/setup-sdk/) and [PayPal](https://developer.paypal.com/docs/checkout/reference/server-integration/set-up-transaction/).
 - Code for capturing the paypal transaction funds is from [Stack Oveflow](https://stackoverflow.com/questions/59630300/getting-bytes-when-using-axios) and [PayPal](https://developer.paypal.com/docs/checkout/reference/server-integration/capture-transaction/).
-- Code for creating Stripe customers is from [Stripe](https://stripe.com/docs/api/accounts/create).
+- Code for creating a stripe customer is from [Stripe](https://stripe.com/docs/api/accounts/create).
-- Code for updating Stripe customer details is from [Stripe](https://stripe.com/docs/api/accounts/update).
+- Code for updating a stripe customer's details is from [Stripe](https://stripe.com/docs/api/accounts/update).
+- Code for listing a stripe customer's saved payment methods is from [Stripe](https://stripe.com/docs/api/payment_methods/list).
+- Code for updating a stripe customer's payment methods is from [Stripe](https://stripe.com/docs/api/payment_methods/update).
 - Code for updating the email address in the allauth email address database and sending the verification email is from [GitHub](https://github.com/pennersr/django-allauth/blob/master/allauth/account/models.py).
 - Code for overriding allauth forms is from [Django Allauth](https://django-allauth.readthedocs.io/en/latest/forms.html).
 - Code for the custom signup form is from [GeeksforGeeks](https://www.geeksforgeeks.org/python-extending-and-customizing-django-allauth/).